frankudoags/uniswap-token-swap-cli-bot/readme.md

 ```
 cargo run -q
 ```
 Follow the prompts to enter the token addresses and amounts you want to swap.
 The tool will then print the transaction hash and the URL to view the transaction on Etherscan.
-This features are not complete yet as this tool is still in development.
+These features are not complete yet as this tool is still in development.
 Cheers!